hituro/hituro-makes-macros/chat-macro/README.md

 ### Dates and Times

-If the first message in a conversation has a date (specified with `at`), and the `<<chat>>` or `<<history>>` macro *also* has a date, then the date of the message will be displayed at the top of the conversation (e.g. "Today 10am", "Yesterday 2pm", "Tues, 10th, 5:30pm"), and subsequently when messages are separated by at least an hour.
+If the first message in a conversation has a date (specified with `date`), and the `<<chat>>` or `<<history>>` macro *also* has a date (specified with `at`), then the date of the message will be displayed at the top of the conversation (e.g. "Today 10am", "Yesterday 2pm", "Tues, 10th, 5:30pm"), and subsequently when messages are separated by at least an hour.
 Times are displayed relative to the date attached to the chat itself.

 **For example:**
 ```html